Sports and Scores header

 Kirk Minihane has a loud and very confrontational argument with media personality John Ziegler about the guilt or innocence of Jerry Sandusky.
 Kirk believes him to be guilty, John believes beyond a shadow of a doubt that Sandusky is innocent.
 Yes, it may be an old case, but you all remember it and this episode may change your mind about some of the things you previously thought with regards to Penn State, Jerry Sandusky, and Joe Paterno.

-Kirk Minihane wants to sit down with both sports editors at the major newspapers in Boston.
-Only Boston Herald sports editor Sean Leahy took Kirk up on the invitation to join the show.
-What you will hear is a great conversation between two people who are very interested in the newspaper business and how that business has changed over the years and what the future holds for newspapers.
-Kirk and Sean talk about the ongoing and longstanding rivalry between the Herald and Globe.
+Red Sox outfielder Andrew Benintendi, the player just identified as the top prospect in all of baseball, joins Rob Bradford to discuss (among other things) eating Chick-fil-A, saving per diem, taking ownership for cutting his hair and living with Dustin Pedroia

-Ken Laird and Chris Curtis record an 'unplugged' edition of the Real K&C - sans the normal audio accompaniments - due to time constraints as they recap a Reim-job Wednesday.
+Russ and Alex discuss the latest signings by the New England Revolution.
+The guys have been talking about how the Revs need help at CB but are these really the type of players we the fans are looking for the team to acquire.

-Ken Laird and Chris Curtis recap a Trenni Wednesday on the K&C show
+Ken Laird and Chris Curtis have your Friday audio recap of the Kirk and Callahan Show featuring Mike Mutnansky

-Tom Brady joins the show the morning after winning the AFC championship for the seventh time.
-Brady talks about the upcoming Super Bowl and his call to President Donald Trump.More from this show
+Kirk Minihane sits down with Michael Holley for the first time on the podcast.
+Kirk and Michael have hosted shows together in the past but have never had a candid conversation about WEEI.
+Kirk and Michael talk about Holley's career in radio, his best selling books, and what his assessment of the current WEEI is.
+There are a lot of interesting behind the scene nuggets for anybody who has listened to WEEI over the years.
+This episode is brought to you by hellofresh.com.
+For Enough About Me listeners go to hellofresh.com and use the promo code kirk35 for $35 off your first week of deliveries.More from this show

-We opened the show today playing some clips of Rob Parker and Ryan Clark saying that the Patriots were cheaters.
-Fauria took a cue from "Angry Lou" and went ballistic.
-This is a MUST LISTEN.More from this show
+Kirk Minihane sits down with Michael Holley for the first time on the podcast.
+Kirk and Michael have hosted shows together in the past but have never had a candid conversation about WEEI.
+Kirk and Michael talk about Holley's career in radio, his best selling books, and what his assessment of the current WEEI is.
+There are a lot of interesting behind the scene nuggets for anybody who has listened to WEEI over the years.
+This episode is brought to you by hellofresh.com.
+For Enough About Me listeners go to hellofresh.com and use the promo code kirk35 for $35 off your first week of deliveries.More from this show